In this era, steeped in technology, it’s hard to sit down and hand-write a thank-you note when sending a text, tweet or email is so much easier.

 A thank-you note is a tangible experience.
 Think about it: what do you do when you see an envelope that isn’t a bill or a pre-approved credit card?
 You smile.
 You enjoy the feel of the unincorporated envelope and the hand-written address.
 Then, you open it… and smile again.

 A quality thank-you note should read like this:

 1. An expression of gratitude for the kindness/gift/presence.

-2. How useful it is/how much it is loved/how the person’s presence was appreciated.
+2. How thoughtful it was/how much it was appreciated.

 3. A mention of the future: When you will be seeing each other again and how lovely it will be.

 4. Another brief expression of appreciation, closing salutations and the author’s signed name.